JetBrains/mps-coderules/docs/content/processing.md

 Guard is a conjunction of predicates, which are checked before a match of available constraints with the production’s head is considered successful.
 Predicates in a guard are *queried*.

 Body is a conjunction of predicates and constraint activations.
-When evaluated, each body clause is evaluated in order, with predicates serving as *assertions* and constraint activations producing new constraints.
+When triggered, each body clause is evaluated in order, with predicates serving as *assertions* and constraint activations producing new constraints.
 Each newly activated constraint is checked against any productions that can be fired, and so on.

 ***Alternative body***

-## Semantics of constraint program
+## Semantics of constraints program

 The paper by Betz and Frühwirth[^lls] gives an excellent tretise on semantics of CHR using *linear logic*.
 Since our constraints processing system is based on CHR, this semantics is valid for it also.